 Standard 20: Work-Based Learning personnel are available for supervision of students during periods that students are placed on Work-Based Learning sites and make regular supervisory visits.
+(Including virtual)

-Exemplary 3 Meets Expectation 2 Does Not Meet Expectation 1 Evidence Include all criteria from "meets expectations" plus the following Supervisory visits exceed the required twice per grading period Some visits are used to coordinate the individual studer job activities with the school- based related instruction.
-The WBL Coordinator takes the training plan and other individual student records to the WBL site during most visits for reference and evaluation purposes. nd.
-It's The instructor is available to vis work sites during all periods tha students are being released fror school or at placed work sites.
+Exemplary 3 Meets Expectation 2 Does Not Meet Expectation 1 Evidence Include all criteria from "meets expectations" plus the following Supervisory visits exceed the required twice per grading period Some visits are used to coordinate the individual studer job activities with the school-based related instruction.
+The WBL Coordinator takes the training plan and other individual student records to the WBL site during most visits for reference and evaluation purposes. od. nt's al The instructor is available to vis work sites during all periods tha students are being released from school or at placed work sites.
 Supervisory visits are scheduled on a regular basis, two or more times each semester.
 Some drop-in visits are made to the work site.
 A written report, indicating the work site visited and the purpos for each visit, is completed and serves as documentation of WB coordination visits.
 The WBL Coordinator keeps written records of work site visite to ensure no student goes unsupervised.
-All C-NET records are up to dat and accurate. t m d s L s Regular supervisory visits are not made by the WBL Coordinator.
+All C-NET records are up to dat and accurate. e sL s Regular supervisory visits are not made by the WBL Coordinator.
 Visits are not completed more than once per semester.
 No written visitation report exists to serve as a record of each visit and the purpose of the visit.
 C-NET Records are not up-to-date and/or accurate.
 Students are released from school or on a WBL placement during a block or class period that the WBL Coordinator is encumbered with other duties or classes and is not available to visit the work site.
-Records of supervisory visits.
-Supervisory visitation reports completed for each visit.
-C-NET records.
-Instructor's schedule.
-Schedule of student enrollments.
+2. 3.
+4. 5. completed in C-NET for each visit.